OBBB Tax Deductions for Tips, Overtime, and Seniors: Why Most Expats Can’t Use Them

 Service workers in the U.S. can deduct up to $25,000 annually in tips, with the deduction phasing out for taxpayers with modified adjusted gross income over $150,000 ($300,000 for joint filers).

-Qualifying occupations include restaurant servers, bartenders, hotel staff, hairdressers, taxi drivers, and similar service positions that customarily and regularly received tips on or before December 31, 2024.
+Qualifying occupations include restaurant servers, bartenders, hotel staff, hairdressers, taxi drivers, and similar service positions that customarily and regularly receive tips on or before December 31, 2024.

-Recent guidance: On November 21, 2025, the IRS released Notice 2025-69, providing detailed guidance for individual taxpayers on how to calculate and claim the tips deduction for the 2025 tax year.
+Recent guidance: On November 21, 2025, the IRS released Notice 2025-69, providing detailed guidance for individual taxpayers on calculating and claiming the tips deduction for the 2025 tax year.
 Since the 2025 Form W-2 and Form 1099 won’t be updated to separately report tips until 2026, the notice explains alternative methods employees can use to determine their qualified tip amounts.

-The critical requirement: Tips must be reported on information returns such as Form W-2 or Form 1099, and employers must comply with IRS tip reporting requirements.
+The critical requirement: Tips must be reported on information returns, such as Forms W-2 and 1099, and employers must comply with IRS tip-reporting requirements.

 Does the Fair Labor Standards Act (FLSA) Affect the New Tip or Overtime Deductions for Expats?